barneycarroll/patchinko/README.md

 ## p(target, ...patches)

-p behaves identically to Object.assign, except when properties on patch objects are of the special types listed below
+`p` behaves identically to [`Object.assign`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object/assign), except when properties on `patch` objects are of the special types listed below:

 ## s(function scope(definition){})

-s consumes a scope function and returns a special type that, when encountered as a patch property in a p operation, will execute the scope function, supplying the property of the same key from the target as the definition argument, and replace it with the return value*.
+`s` consumes a 'scope function' and returns a special type that, when encountered as a patch property in a `p` operation, will execute the scope function, supplying the property of the same key from the target as the definition argument, and replace it with the return value*.

 ## d

-When encountered as a patch property in a p operation, deletes the property of the same key on the target.
+When encountered as a patch property in a `p` operation, [deletes](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/delete) the property of the same key on the target.

 ## ps(patch)

-When encountered as a patch property in a p operation, patches the property of the same key on the target with patch.
-Equivalent to `s(definition => p(definition, patch))`.
+When encountered as a patch property in a `p` operation, patches the property of the same key on the target with patch.
+Short-hand for `s(definition => p(definition, patch))`.

 ## ps(target, ...patches)

-As above, except the original definition is supplied to the underlying p invocation as the 2nd argument.
+As above, except the original definition is supplied to the underlying `p` invocation as the *2nd argument* - not the first.
 Equivalent to `s(definition => p(target, definition, ...patches))`.
 Necessary for immutable deep object patch operations.

 # What

 ## Purity / immutable operations

 Patchinko was originally with the express goal of mutating persistent objects to modify behaviour invoked elsewhere, but is perfectly suited to immutable object transformation.
-In order to avoid mutating targets, simply provide a new object instance as the first argument in p and ps invocations.
+In order to avoid mutating targets, simply provide a new object instance as the 1st argument in `p` and `ps` invocations.

 ## Patching